hftbattle/documentation/en/HFAQ.md

 ##### Q: How does the order book work?

 A: When a new order X comes into the order book, it is placed into the order queue according to its direction and price.
-Inside each price all orders are sorted by the time they were placed it the queue..
+Inside each price all orders are sorted by the time they were placed it the queue.
 In case the best bid price is strictly less than the best ask price, the order book processing is stopped.
 Otherwise the process of the orders execution starts.
 Suppose the X order was a bid, that is an order to buy.
 Then opposite asks are one by one taken to execute against the X, in order of the price increase or, inside each price - in order of the placement time increase.
 The execution results in a new deal with the price of the passive executed order (ask, in this case) with the minimal of the two, involved in the deal orders, volume.
 The volume of the deal is subtracted from the volumes of the orders involved in the deal.
 And so the process goes, until the best bid price is less than the best ask price.

 ##### Q: What types of orders are used?